shengchenl/ME5406/README.md

 | Raw learned policy | 1.000 | 250.23 | 146.5 | 100.0 |
 | MAPPO + Safety Decoder | 1.000 | 302.35 | 138.8 | 100.0 |

-These results show that the raw learned policy can complete the task, while the safety-decoded learned policy approaches the performance of the strong hand-designed greedy baseline.
+The raw learned policy successfully completes the randomized construction task.
+Adding the safety decoder improves efficiency and brings the learned approach close to the strong hand-designed greedy baseline.

-## Notes for Submission

-For the final project submission, include:

-- Source code.
-- A trained PyTorch checkpoint in `models_pytorch/`.
-- Validation GIF/video results.
-- `requirements.txt`.
-- This `README.md`.
-- The individual report PDF.

-Do not include Python cache folders such as `__pycache__/` or temporary experiment folders that are not part of the final result.